Tempel 1: Exploration

-Deep Impact space mission
+Deep Impact mission

 On 4 July 2005 at 05:52 UTC (01:52 EDT), Tempel 1 was deliberately struck by one component of the NASA Deep Impact probe, one day before perihelion.
 The impact was photographed by the other component of the probe, which recorded a bright spray from the impact site.
 The impact was also observed by earthbound and space telescopes, which recorded a brightening of several magnitudes.